Angluca/cex/docs/README.md

 ```
 4. Run cex program for project initialization

 Cex program automatically creating a project structure with sample app and unit tests.
-Also it recompiles itself to become universal build system for the project.
+It also recompiles itself to become universal build system for the project.
 You may change its logic inside `cex.c` file, this is your build script now.
 ```sh
 ./cex
 ```
 5. Now your project is ready to go

 Now you can launch a sample program or run its unit tests.
 ```sh